 They, in pride, the boon refuse.

 Elisabeth Kubler-Ross, a pioneering psychiatrist who studied grief and near-death experiences, would agree with Crabbe; she writes: “Those who learned to know death, rather than to fear and fight it, become our teachers about life.”
 No one knows this better than palliative nurses.
 Enter Australian Bronnie Ware, who spent eight years working as a live-in care giver for terminally ill patients, and was inspired to write a blog post in November 2009 to share some of the wisdom of the dying.
-The blog, entitled “The Top Five Regrets of the Dying” connected with millions of readers in a very short time.
+The blog, titled “The Top Five Regrets of the Dying” connected with millions of readers in a very short time.
 The blog inspired a book by the same name that was equally popular.

 In an interview, Ware reflects on the book’s success: “[The book] is simple, and straight to the point.
 I could have made it seven or eight regrets, but when I got down to it I realized they were the same regrets but from a different angle… [The book] gives people permission to change direction.
 That’s what it triggers – it’s a wakeup call and gives them permission to change tack… I was with dying people who said to me: ‘Please share my message so others learn by my mistakes.’